 Volunteer Conservation Steward

-Habitat Restoration – Habitat Restoration Volunteers work on the seasonal management of invasive plants in forest and grassland habitats.
+Habitat Restoration – Habitat Restoration Volunteers work on seasonal management of invasive plants in forest and grassland habitats.
 Hand tools (loppers and handsaws) are used to cut woody shrubs like Amur honeysuckle.
 These volunteers responsibly apply herbicide to cut stumps and must acquire and maintain a pesticide applicator’s license (sponsored by Floracliff).
-Habitat Restoration Volunteers also hand-pull invasive plants, including garlic mustard, wintercreeper and Japanese stiltgrass; no pesticide license required.
-Wednesday mornings.
+Habitat Restoration Volunteers also hand-pull invasive plants, including garlic mustard, wintercreeper and Japanese stiltgrass; no pesticide license requiredWednesday mornings, with other weekday mornings occasionally.

 Volunteer Grounds Steward

 Facilities/Infrastructure Maintenance & Improvement – The Floracliff grounds includes multiple structures – the Nature Center, the Trail’s End Lodge, tool sheds, a historic cabin, and a barn.
-Occasional maintenance and improvement projects in and around these structures may be scheduled based on volunteer experience.
 Other sanctuary infrastructure that needs periodic maintenance, improvement or vegetation clearing includes a 1/3-mile paved driveway, a gravel driveway and parking lot, chain link fences and gates along a roadway, and the boundary around the entire sanctuary.
-Maintenance and improvement projects for these areas are ongoing and scheduled as needed.
-Wednesday mornings.
+VOLUNTEER POSITIONS CURRENTLY FILLED

 Volunteer Naturalist